Dr Julia Alfano

 • Dialectical BehaviourTherapeutic approaches (DBT) to manage emotional and behavioural dysregulation in children and young people

-• Children's drawings and personal construct approaches to assessment and intervention
+• Children's drawings and personal construct approaches to assessment and intervention - Tavistock and Portman NHS Trust

 • ASD initial identification as part of a multiagency assessment for children and young people